 As a new driver, you must learn how to handle your blind spot when changing lanes.
 This will help you avoid collisions.
 Pay attention to your rearview and side-view mirrors to make sure there are no cars in your blind spot.
 Generally, becoming more aware and watchful of other cars near you on the road can help you predict if one may move into your blind spot, allowing you to adjust appropriately if you must change lanes.

 Practicing safe driving habits takes time and discipline.
 Always wear your seatbelt and pay attention to all of your surroundings.
-For more information on why safe driving is beneficial to your auto insurance policy, contact the experts at the Scavone Insurance Center in White Plains, New York today.
+For more information on why safe driving is beneficial to your auto insurance policy, contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.